omerchiers/SpectroscopicUnits.jl/README.md

 Just as in `Unitful.uconvert`, the first argument is a unit and the second is a quantity of type `Unitful.Quantity{T,D,U}`.

 ## Supported units
-For now, the following units are supported: Hz, radHz, eV, and all length units.
+For now, the following units are supported: Hz, radHz, eV (and most energy units), and all length units.
 Everything can be converted into everything.

 To make writing units slightly easier, we created aliases for the most common units: